 Humility also hinges on owning your mistakes.
 When something goes wrong, don’t use language that shifts the blame to other people or external factors.
 For instance, rather than saying, “We must’ve gotten our wires crossed,” you’d say, “I forgot to clarify when we’d meet — that’s on me.”

 Having high Emotional Intelligence (EQ) makes you a master relationship builder.
 EQ has five components:

-Building EQ requires you pay careful attention to your emotions at all times.
+Building EQ requires you to pay careful attention to your emotions at all times.
 Ask yourself, "What am I feeling right now?
 Why do I feel this way?
-Have I felt this same emotion recently, and was it a similar cause?"
+Have I felt this same emotion recently, and was there a similar cause?"

 Once you've achieved self-awareness, self-regulation will come organically.
 You'll be able to modulate your state of mind and responses.